![]() |

 (Examples of modern 'Hialeah' forgeries)

-Some stamps of the town of Tientsin exist, a dragon in a similar design as the first stamps of Shanghai, (some of them overprinted 'Postage Due'), but they were probably never officially issued:
+Some stamps of the town of Tientsin exist, a dragon in a similar design as the first stamps of Shanghai, (some of them overprinted 'Postage Due'), but they were never officially issued:

 I have seen the following values, 1/2 c green, 1 c brown, 2 c lilac, 5 c yellow, 10 c blue and 15 c red;